Twenty Years Ago.

 “The Site of Sealing,” he continued, “Is where Michelle Lockheart is headed to now.”

 “That’s impossible,” I responded, “She has no way of knowing where it is.
-My father couldn’t find it, I never found it.
+My father couldn’t find it.
 No one has.”

 The mysterious man leaned back and filled the cave with uproarious laughter.
 “Oh, but she knows now.” he chuckled, “She certainly does.”